GentleWen/amazon-grocery-slots/README.md

 ### After you clone the project:
-_Walkthrough for Chrome for Whole Foods, follow same steps if running on FireFox with the FireFox script_
+_Walkthrough for Chrome for Amazon Fresh:_

 1. Run the requirements.txt (```$ pip install -r requirements.txt```)
    1. install pip with ```sudo easy_install pip``` if you don't have it already.